balisujohn/adversarial-patch-vgg16/README.md

 #### CPU only

 Python Version: 3.6

-Platforms tested with: Ubuntu 18.04
+Platforms tested: Ubuntu 18.04(64 bit)

 Create a python3.6 virtual environment, then install the python package dependencies in requirements.txt via pip.
 You can refer to this tutorial if this part is unclear https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/